microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 ### Creating Repair Data On Change Application

+Repair data is typically created when document data would otherwise be erased.
-There are two cases that can lead to the destruction of document data:
+There are two cases that can lead to the erasure of document data:

 -   When a subtree is deleted
 -   When the value on an node is overwritten

-When a `Delta` is applied to the `StygianForest`, for every change conveyed by the `Delta` that would destroy document data, the `StygianForest` must do the following:
+When a `Delta` is applied to the `StygianForest`, for every change conveyed by the `Delta` that would erase document data, the `StygianForest` must do the following:

--   Translate that change into an equivalent change that preserves the otherwise destroyed data (i.e., the deleted subtree or overwritten value) by moving or copying it in a part of the inner forest that lies outside the scope of the document.
+-   Translate that change into an equivalent change that preserves the otherwise erased data (i.e., the deleted subtree or overwritten value) by moving or copying it in a part of the inner forest that lies outside the scope of the document.
 -   Apply that change to the inner forest.
 -   Keep a record of where that particular piece of repair data is stored in the inner forest.

+Another scenario where repair data is added to the `StygianForest` arises when a peer sends a commit whose changes explicitly instructs the `StygianForest` to do so, and provides the repair data as part of that commit.
+(The need for this is covered in [Repair Data In Undo Commits](#repair-data-in-undo-commits).)

+When that happens the

 ### Consuming Repair Data On Change Application